Digitally enhanced dasherboard: History

 The first NHL team to sell advertising on its dasher boards was the Minnesota North Stars in 1981.
 Since then, all teams have sold ads to a mixture of national sponsors and local advertisers.
 The NHL promotes the DED program as a way for a team's sponsors to continue to advertise on television broadcasts of away games.
 The NHL had previously introduced virtual advertising over the goal in 2011; Sportvision created the technology that superimposes an ad on the glass at each end of the rink.

-During the 2016 World Cup of Hockey, which is organized by the NHL, the league worked with Supponor, a British firm, to allow each broadcaster to substitute their own advertisements on the dasher boards.
+During the 2016 World Cup of Hockey, which is organized by the NHL, the league worked with the British company Supponor to allow each broadcaster to substitute their own advertisements on the dasher boards.
 At the 2020 All-Star Game, the NHL produced nine localized feeds, each with its own advertising, using DED.

-Beginning with the 2022–23 season, the NHL expanded its use of Supponor's technology to all teams' rinks, allowing DED to be used on all game broadcasts.
+Beginning with the 2022–23 season, the NHL deployed DED league-wide for all games.
 Each game has 120 ad increments of 30 seconds, across five zones, on feeds for the home team, the away team, and a feed for international use; the NHL also has a "clean" feed, with no digital modification to the boards.
 Gary Bettman, the NHL's commissioner, predicted that the DED would increase revenue for the league and its member clubs.

 According to SponsorUnited, which tracks sports sponsorship data, the DED contributed to a 21% increase in sponsorship revenue year-over-year during the 2022–23 season.
 Seven hundred brands participated in the virtual advertising program.